AustinT/AustinT.github.io/links/UW_course_reviews.md

 Course that deals with a lot of Monte Carlo simulations for nanoscale systems.
 I enjoyed the programming and learning about Monte Carlo.
 Best NE course in my opinion, noting that my interests are very heavily in programming so this biases my opinion.

+## NE 471: Nano-electronics
+Course covers nano-scale electronics and quantum mechanics.
+We learned about single-electron transistors which have interesting behaviour.
+Overall I liked the course but I think having a better solid-state physics background would have been nice.

+## NE 491: Nanostructured Materials
+Very comprehensive course about nanomaterials.
+Overall very good.

 # PMATH
 ## PMATH 347: Groups and Rings